sergkhit/rsschool-devops-course-tasks/README.md

 helm-chart/ - directory containing the Helm chart for WordPress.

 jenkins/ - directory containing the files for configuration Jenkins.

+sonarqube/ - directory containing the files for configuration sonarqube.

 Jenkinsfile - configuration file for the Jenkins Pipeline.